Load Encoding for Learning AC-OPF: Scalable OPF Learning

 \section{Scalable OPF Learning}

 Once the load encoder has been learned, the OPF learning task is performed using the architecture in Figure \ref{fig:NN-draw}.
 NN layers (tensors) are represented by rectangular boxes and arrows represent connections between layers.
 The architecture uses fully connected layers with ReLU as the activation functions.
 Notice that the encoder is pre-trained, so the learning task will not affect its parameters.
-The dimensions of $h_1$ and $h_2$ of the OPF layers are set to twice of the dimension of the input and the output vectors respectively as in \cite{fioretto2020predicting}.
+The dimensions of $h_1$ and $h_2$ of the OPF layers are set to twice of the dimension of the input and the output vectors respectively as \cite{fioretto2020predicting}. \footnote{When the models for OPF and the encoder are both fully trained, only 1 forward NN pass (encoder, then OPF model) is needed during predictions.}